 Finestra Italian Steakhouse is known as one of the top Italian restaurants in Manila.
 Named after the Italian word that means ‘windows’, the renowned steakhouse will surely dazzle you with its luxurious décor and breathtaking view of the Manila Bay upon first sight.

-Living up to the reputation as one of the classiest steakhouses in town, Finestra offers an upscale interior that puts the fine in fine dining.
+Living up to the reputation as one of the classiest steakhouses in town, Finestra offers an upscale interior that puts the signature in signature dining.
 From the grand chandeliers hanging from the ceiling to the intricate detailing on the tables and chairs, it almost feels as if you’re right in Italy – except for the assemblage of wall art made by local artists, adding a dash of home to the dining experience.

 Of course, one couldn’t fail but notice the grand open kitchen setup, which feels like an orchestral performance with colorful spices and aromas instead of musical notes that fill the air, setting the mood as their expert chefs mesmerize the audience with their culinary excellence and showmanship.